ip-tools/patzilla/docs/technical/install-production.rst

 unoconv
 =======
-unoconv_ is used to convert Excel workbooks to PDF documents.
+unoconv_ is used to convert spreadsheet worksheets to PDF documents.
 ::

-    aptitude install unoconv libreoffice
+    apt install unoconv libreoffice

 gif2tiff